Accessing My Health Record

 Lessen or prevent: a serious threat to public health and safety.

-Remember that a patient can withdraw consent to upload information to their My Health Record at any time.
+Remember that if a patient requests that information not be uploaded to their My Health Record, you must comply.
 You should also be familiar with local policies in your hospital that outline how to prevent a document from being uploaded and remove a document that your hospital has uploaded.

 State and Territory My Health Record resources